multavici/DSR/README.md

-This is a folder with the first exercises of the [DSR](https://datascienceretreat.com/) course
+This is a folder with the class material for [DSR](https://datascienceretreat.com/) course